 Information for Incoming Students

-College can be a fun and exciting new experience for incoming freshmen, but it can also come with some challenges.
+College can be a fun and exciting new experience for incoming students (including first-years, transfers, and graduate students!), but it can also come with some challenges.
 Safer is here to answer questions and provide support during this time of transition.
 In order to help your move into this new environment, here are some commonly asked questions regarding topics Safer addresses:

 Commonly Asked Questions from Incoming Students